The rapper turned cat man who is busting stereotypes with his love for felines

 His fascination with felines started when he was growing up in Detroit.
 On most days after school, he played with the strays in his neighborhood and was disappointed when his parents wouldn’t allow him to bring the cats inside, he said.

-“Everyone thought I should be playing with dogs,” said Davis. “ ‘Sterling, stop bringing those cats around here,’ they’d tell me.’
+“Everyone thought I should be playing with dogs,” said Davis. “ ‘Sterling, stop bringing those cats around here,’ they’d tell me.
 But I still managed to sneak a few into the basement.”

 After he graduated from high school, Davis said he served in the Navy for two years then decided to focus on his other passion, rap music.